developer9998/MonkeMusic/README.md

 ## How do you use MonkeMusic?
 On your left palm there will be some text displaying what you're listening to and how far you're in.
 Use your left controller's analog stick to switch songs, and change the time of the song by 10.
+(Suggested by KT)
 Also with your left controller, press X to pause/replay your song.
 You can also use Q and E to switch songs and R to pause/replay if you're on PC.